 Most modern companies have fully embraced the cloud as the preferred place to host the applications that their businesses use.
-Many new applications are “cloud-native” or are designed specifically for operating in the cloud, while many of the legacy applications that your company uses today may have been designed to run on hardware in your company’s data center, i.e., on-premise.
+Many new applications are “cloud-native” or are designed specifically for operating in the cloud, while many of the legacy applications that your company uses today may have been designed to run on hardware in your company’s data center, i.e., on-premises.
 The good news is that even if you have legacy applications, most software providers are now offering cloud-hosted options for their solutions.

 Before you make the move to migrate legacy apps to the cloud, there are a few things you need to consider.
 Use the following checklist as a tool to help you understand if cloud migration is right for your app, and if so, how you can increase the success of the migration process.